lpenteri/eos-wallet-app/CONTRIBUTING.md

 ## Your first contribution

 Every contribution to the project starts with a Trello card that's on the board. _Any discussion around an issue or enhancement must be itemized in the form of Trello cards before any work takes place.
-Not every card will be available to use._
+Not every card will be available to work on._

 *Please keep in mind:*